naurissteins/neo-backup/README.md

 - `SFTP` Integration: Facilitates secure file transfer to SFTP servers, offering a reliable method for backing up data over an encrypted connection.
 - `Mega.nz` Integration: Supports uploading backups directly to Mega.nz, utilizing its generous storage capacity and robust encryption, which ensures that your backups are not only safe from data loss but also protected from unauthorized access.
 - `AWS S3` Integration: Provides the capability to upload backups to AWS S3, benefiting from its high durability, availability, and integrated security features.
 This integration is ideal for users looking for scalable and cost-effective cloud storage solutions.
+- `rclone` Integration: Enables extensive compatibility with over 40 cloud storage providers including Google Drive, Dropbox, and Microsoft OneDrive, among others. rclone is a powerful command-line program to manage files on cloud storage.

+**Reliable Database Dumping Tool**:
+- `MyDumper` Integration: A high-performance, multi-threaded MySQL backup tool originally designed to perform faster and more reliable backups compared to traditional tools like `mysqldump`.
+It provides several features that make it an excellent choice for large and complex database environments

 ------------